[Learn Korean E4] Aspirated and Tense Consonants Perfect Guide

 Let’s pronounce it.

-Now, if you are thinking that over-practicing this might lead to lack of oxygen, you’re correct.
+Now, if you think that over-practicing this might lead to a lack of oxygen, you’re correct.

 You are pronouncing them in the right way.